All Episodes

 This is where John McCain's had it completely wrong.

-He's been he's wanted to be involved.
+He's wanted to be involved.

-One of the ra ways that our founding fathers said that we would unify and that we would rally around the flag is that we would vote as a body in Congress, and we just wouldn't go to war unless we voted in Congress.
+One of the ways that our founding fathers said that we would unify and that we would rally around the flag is that we would vote as a body in Congress, and we just wouldn't go to war unless we voted in Congress.

-George Bush actually, even though I disagreed with the Iraq War, he did come and he voted.
+George Bush, actually, even though I disagreed with the Iraq war, he did come and he voted.

-We voted on the Iraq War.
+We voted on the Iraq war.

 I would have voted with him on the Afghanistan war because those people harbored those who attacked us.

-So but both times he came to Congress and voted.
+But both times he came to Congress and voted.

-Since then we don't vote.
+Since then, we don't vote.

 They have never met a war they don't like.